 The company increases the number of permitted launches on the Tuolumne River in California by more than 100 percent

-National Park Foundation partnership established and company commits to donate one percent of national park trip sales to the National Park Foundation to help get kids outside
+National Park Foundation partnership established and the company commits to donating one percent of national park trip sales to the National Park Foundation to help get kids outside

 Rivers Fiji recognized among world leaders in responsible tourism by World Travel & Tourism Council